vladamatena/h2x/README.md

 # h2x (Hangouts to XMPP transport)

 ## Message to others

 The code in this repository is absolutely disgusting, broken and incomplete.
 The purpose of making this repository public is to show that someone is working on it.
+If someone would like to join, let me know before you start hacking as I am currently running in noncoperative mode.

 ## About project

 The noble purpose of this project is to bridge the gap in between the Hangouts and the Jabber network which emerged when Google closed XMPP gateway to its chat services.
 The problem is tackled by providing Hangouts to XMPP transport, which allows users to add Hangouts contacts to their XMPP roaster while supporting bidirectional text messaging (the same way as pyicqt suports ICQ network).

 ## State of the transport